BrandonXu6106/obsidianpublish/content/thoughts/gossip.md

 Normally, each node tracks its topology (or local neighbourhood).
 This is either calculated dynamically or given on initialization.

 Then, we broadcast to only our peers (as defined by the topology).
-Then, through [[transitive closure|transitive closures]], the message will make its way to every node if all nodes form a connected subgraph
+Then, through [[transitive closure|transitive closures](transitive%20closure.md), the message will make its way to every node if all nodes form a connected subgraph

 Two approaches